 where $Q^{down}(t_k)$ and $Q^{up}(t_k)$ are defined in \eqref{range_cum_vol}.
 In this discrete setting, the BDPP \eqref{eq_dp_swing} remains the same.
-The main difference lies in the fact that, in the discrete setting the supremum involved in the BDPP is in fact a maximum over two possible values enabled by the bang-bang feature.
+The main difference lies in the fact that, in the discrete setting the supremum involved in the BDPP is in fact a maximum over two possible values enabled by the \textit{bang-bang} feature.
 From a practical standpoint, this feature allows to drastically reduce the computation time.

-Note that this paper aims to study some regression-based methods designed to approximate the conditional expectation involved in the BDPP \eqref{eq_dp_swing}.
-We study two methods which are based on least squares regression and neural network approximation.
-In the least squares regression, we will go beyond the discrete setting and show that convergence results can be established in general.
+Note that this paper aims to study some regression based methods designed to approximate the conditional expectation involved in the BDPP \eqref{eq_dp_swing}.
+We study two methods which involve linear regression and neural network approximation.
+In the linear regression, we will go beyond the discrete setting and show that convergence results can be established in general.
 To achieve this, we need a crucial result which states that the swing value function defined in equation \eqref{eq_dp_swing} is continuous with respect to cumulative consumption.
 The latter may be established by relying on Berge's maximum theorem (see Proposition \ref{max_th} in Appendix \ref{corresp}).
 We may justify the use of this theorem through the following proposition, which characterizes the set of admissible volume as a correspondence (we refer the reader to Appendix \ref{corresp} for details on correspondences) mapping attainable cumulative consumption to an admissible control.